 November 3, 1935: Judy sang at the Frank Fey Opportunity Night at the Cafe Trocadero in West Los Angeles, California.

 November 3, 1938: Dorothy got a new look, the one we see in the final film.
 Thank you, George Cukor!
-Filming resumed the next day (November 4) on the revised cornfield set with both Dorothy and The Scarecrow sporting revised looks along with the revised yellow brick road.
-The photos below of Judy and Ray Bolger on the set (shown below) are dated November 3rd which indicates that this might have been a dress rehearsal.
+Filming resumed the next day (November 4) on the revised cornfield set with both Dorothy and The Scarecrow sporting revised looks along with the revised Cornfield set.
+The photos of Judy and Ray Bolger on the Cornfield set are dated November 3 which indicates that this might have been a dress rehearsal.

 November 3, 1939: Judy’s star was definitely high with her two hits “The Wizard of Oz” and Babes in Arms playing in theaters around the nation as these two similar notices (from two separate papers) show.